Justin-Zog/neural_networks_and_evolution/doc/plan.md

 3. Multiply the floating point number by the Genome length and convert it to an int. `(int) (x * Genome.Length)`

-4. Add the constant `2` to this number and that will give us the maximum connections allowed on each hidden node.
+4. Add the constant `2` to this number, this will give us the maximum connections allowed on each hidden node.
 The constant `2` comes from the fact that each hidden node requires at least 2 connections and if we were very unlucky, the `int` value derived from the Genome has the possibility of being `0`.